Here are the questions that I am asked most often about custom portraits:

 acrylics on square gallery wrapped canvas.
 It arrives signed and ready

 to hang.
-Canvas is 5/8” deep and may be left unframed as the
+The canvas is I use is 1.5" deep and may be left unframed as the

 artwork wraps onto all four edges.
 Your painting is sealed with an